Greta Thunberg hopes climate strikes will be 'social tipping point'

 Children carried placards that read "There Is No Planet B" and "Make The Earth Great Again," a twist on President Donald Trump's rallying cry of "Make America Great Again."

-Thunberg is due to attend a summit on zero emissions at the UN headquarters in New York on Monday and said she hoped the size of the protests would spur world leaders into action.
+Thunberg is due to attend a summit on zero emissions at the UN headquarters in New York on Monday.

-She said she does not yet know how or when she will return to Europe.
+Thunberg has said she does not yet know how she will return to Europe.

 © 2019 AFP